Tori Tsui: Activism

 McCartney subsequently sponsored Tsui to sail across the Atlantic to COP25 as part of Sail To The COP - a think tank initiative involving 36 youths to attend the 2019 United Nations Climate Change Conference in Santiago, Chile.
 Due to civil unrest in Chile, the event was relocated to Madrid.
 While in Martinique, the delegates worked remotely on COP25.
 The ship finally docked in Cartagena.

-While in Colombia, Tsui spent three months facilitating a new project called Sail for Climate Action.
-The project's purpose was to bring Latin American, Indigenous and Caribbean youth activists to attend the United Nations Climate Change Intersessional SB52 in Bonn, Germany.
+While in Colombia, Tsui spent four months facilitating a new project called Sail for Climate Action.
+The project's purpose was to bring Latin American, Indigenous and Caribbean youth activists to attend the United Nations Climate Change Intersessional SB52 in Bonn, Germany.Later, Sail for Climate Action was rebranded to Unite for Climate Action.

-In Cartagena, Tsui was invited to replace David Wallace-Wells at the Hay Festival in a panel discussion on climate change.

-Later, Sail for Climate Action was rebranded to Unite for Climate Action.
 The project collaborated with the German Ministry in 2020.

-In 2021, Tsui launched the Pass the Mic initiative with Dominique Palmer, Frances Fox, George Steedman Jones and Elijah Mckenzie-Jackson called Pass the Mic as a way to shed light on the climate crisis.
-The campaign was focused on targeting brands, figures and organisation to give the frontline climate activist and people affected by the climate change.
+In 2021, Tsui launched the Pass the Mic initiative with Dominique Palmer, Frances Fox, George Steedman Jones and Elijah Mckenzie-Jackson as a way to shed light on the climate crisis.
+The campaign was focused on targeting brands, figures and organisation to spotlight frontline climate activists and people affected by the climate change.
 Tsui has also spoken out on the #StopCambo Campaign against North Sea oil and gas in decision making spaces, leading a protest against Ben Van Beurden at TED Countdown in Edinburgh.
 Later that year she attended the 2021 United Nations Climate Change Conference.
 Emma Watson invited Tsui to participate in a New York Times climate hub event alongside Amanda Gorman, Malala Yousafzai, Greta Thunberg, Vanessa Nakate, Dominique Palmer, Mya-Rose Craig, Viviam Villafana and Daphne Frias.

-In 2022, Tsui featured in the Billie Eilish documentary on climate change alongside Billie Eilish, Maggie Baird, Finneas O'Connell,Vivienne Westwood, Vanessa Nakate and Yungblud.